Luke100000/ImmersiveArmors/config.md

 If an entry is invalid, it will be printed in the log.

-For default values, take a look at[the code](https://github.com/Luke100000/ImmersiveArmors/blob/HEAD/common/src/main/java/immersive_armors/Items.java) directly.
+For default values, take a look at [the code](https://github.com/Luke100000/ImmersiveArmors/blob/HEAD/common/src/main/java/immersive_armors/Items.java) directly.